 If you change residency status, the total cost of attending AIC will change.
 Your financial aid is based on the total cost of attending AIC.
 Any change in this total cost may change your financial aid.
 If you have made changes to your housing and meal plan selection please reach out to the Financial Aid Office (Financial.Aid@aic.edu) to discuss changes to your award package.

-All fall sports teams will follow the new and returning student move-in process respectively and move in at the time they reserve.
-Fall athletes will not return to campus early.
+All sports teams will follow the student move-in process and move in at the time they reserve.
+Athletes will not return to campus early unless given written permission by Residence Life.

 Currently, the College, conference, and NCAA are planning for competition to be held in the spring semester.